-- Miss America Pageant – a three-year contract was signed for Miss America events, and finals will take place at the award-winning Mohegan Sun Arena.
+- Miss America Pageant – A three-year contract was signed for Miss America events, and finals will occur at the award-winning Mohegan Sun Arena.
 In addition, the 100th anniversary Miss America competition will be broadcast live in December 2021.

 2007 – The Good News

 Before 2007, casinos were doing very well, especially in CT.
 As a result, the total yearly payments were the highest between 2004-2007, averaging over $400,000,000.

 Following its success in the Asian entertainment area, Sunrise Square opened in 2007; Mohegan Sun demonstrated its dedication to its Chinese customers.
 At that time, Mohegan Sun launched the first Chinese Facebook and Twitter pages by a gaming facility in the United States.
 In addition, the newly revised Chinese website brought Chinese customers’ Mohegan Sun experience to the next level by allowing guests to obtain the most updated information for entertainment, shopping, dining, and more.

 Also, in 2007, Mohegan Sun purchased a golf course with:

 It was renamed Mohegan Sun Country Club at Pautipaug.
 This 18-hole private golf course is recognized statewide for its impeccable greens and lavish fairways.